Data Types and Variables in C++

 Variable is a part of memory that has name and data type.
 Memory is just a sequence of bytes.
-We can tell compiler to reserve part of memory.
+We can tell the compiler to reserve part of memory.
 And we can use this part arbitrarily.

 Declaring variables in C++

 To use any variable we first need to declare it.
-For this we need data type and name:
+For this, we need data type and name:

 a, c1, pointsOfThePlayer are variable names.
 Name must start with letter and can contain digits and underscore sign _.
 For variable a and pointsOfThePlayer compiler will reserve 4 bytes and for variable c1 compiler will reserver 1 byte.
 From now on compiler knows what type each variable have and we can't mess them.
 For example compiler will not allow us to store float value in variable a.

-One of the most important operations in any programming language is assignment.
+One of the most important operations in any programming language is an assignment.
 It's just = sign.
 It takes what is from the right of the sign and puts it in the left part.

 From now on memory that is reserved for i1 has value 1000 and another chunk of memory that was allocated for c1 has number 97, that represents 'a' in ASCII encoding.

 When we declare variable and assign it a value in one string, it's called initialization.
-This kind of initialization was inherited from C language.
+This kind of initialization was inherited from the C language.
 In C++ we can initialize variables another way:

-On first line we use parentheses, and on second - curly braces.
+On the first line we use parentheses, and on second - curly braces.
 Curly braces were introduced in C++ 11.

 In Hello World tutorial we saw how to print string literal in console.
 Let's see how we can print variables.

 In C++ we can print any information with cout.
-We just replaced string literal with variable.
-But if you compile and run this code you'll see in console 12 - the values will be on same line and it's not clear that there are two separate values.
+We just replaced string literal with a variable.
+But if you compile and run this code you'll see in console 12 - the values will be on the same line and it's not clear that there are two separate values.
 We can delimit them by printing each of them on separate line.